makersacademy/airport_challenge/user_stories_feature_test.md

 airport.takeoff(plane) # error
 ```

 As an air traffic controller
 To ensure safety
 I want to prevent landing when weather is stormy

 ```
+load './lib/airport.rb'
+plane = Plane.new
+weather = Weather.new
-when weather = stormy
+# when weather.stormy? = true
+airport = Airport.new(Airport::DEFAULT_CAPACITY, weather)
 airport.land(plane) # error
 ```